Art Practice

 Art Practice majors need to complete thirteen courses (five lower division and eight upper division).
 These include ten studio courses and three courses in art history.
 For more details, visit the undergraduate webpage: art.berkeley.edu/major.

-Each semester the Honors Studio Program awards studios to nine senior Art Practice majors who show exceptional commitment and promise.
+Each semester the Advanced Studio and Critique Program admits nine senior Art Practice majors who show exceptional commitment and promise.

 Senior Capstone Project